ekspla/xoss_sync/README.md

 87 connections/s \* (128 data bytes / 3 connections) \* 8 bits/byte = 29.7 kbps \[this would be 45.5 kbps for 7.5 ms interval\].

-On Win11, the limits are 1.9, 5.7 and 22.8 kbps for *PowerOptimized* (180 ms), *Balanced* (60 ms) and *ThroughputOptimized* (15 ms) BLE settings,
+On Windows 11, the limits are 1.9, 5.7 and 22.8 kbps for *PowerOptimized* (180 ms), *Balanced* (60 ms) and *ThroughputOptimized* (15 ms) BLE settings, respectively.
-respectively.
 There is no API in Bleak on Windows to change this setting though.
-The measured throughput of 3.6 kbps on Win11 using
+The measured throughput of 3.6 kbps on Windows 11 using
 Intel Wireless adapter (as shown above) suggests *Balanced* setting, which agrees well with those of the measured value using the sniffer.
 On Linux, the min/max connection intervals may be specified by the user (see below).